 One of your goals when running ads is to get the highest Click Through Rate (CTR) possible for your ads, making the most of the traffic available.
 However, we should be exceptionally clear that CTR is not king.

 Ad content is the other element of driving CTR, and you could possibly drive more traffic by over promising or offering ridiculous deals.
 But is that the traffic you want?
 Again, the true measure of success is actual conversions and the profit made per conversion.
-So if an ad promises too much and comprises profits, you don't want to use it just to boost CTR.
+So if an ad promises too much and compromises profits, you don't want to use it just to boost CTR.

 Of course I should point out that your success in conversions depends in part on the traffic you're sending but also in part on the website you're sending them to.
 Maximizing sales on your website is the topic for another discussion.